O'ahu - The Gathering Place in Hawaii

 The first settlers entered Oahu around the turn of the millennium from Polynesia.

-Captain James Cook, in turn, discovered Oahu and Kaui in 1778 on his third Pacific excursion.
+Captain James Cook, however, discovered Oahu and Kaui in 1778 on his third Pacific excursion.